twoerd/large_cast_rpg/README.md

 the first round.

 Once the units are created, the number of troops used for losses are calculated.
-The losses are 1/4 (rounded down) of the average unit size across both armies.
+The losses are 1/3 (rounded up) of the average unit size across both armies.

 ## 5.04 The Rounds of a Battle